The Chair of the Council

 - to attend such civic and ceremonial functions as the Council and he/she determines appropriate.

-For more information about the Chairman or Vice Chairman of the Council please contact:
+For more information about the Chair or Vice Chair of the Council please contact:

 Somerset County Council,

 Phone 01823 357628

 Her Majesty's Lord-Lieutenant of a county is an Honorary Officer appointed by the Queen on the advice of the Prime Minister.
 He or she is the permanent representative of the Crown in that county and normally serves until retirement at between 70 and 75 years of age.